Stories in this series

 How The Post mapped unsolved murders

-The Washington Post collected data on more than 52,000 criminal homicides over the past decade in 50 of the largest American cities.
+The Washington Post collected data on almost 55,000 criminal homicides over the past decade in 55 of the largest American cities.

 The data included the location of the killing, whether an arrest was made and, in most cases, basic demographic information about each victim.